mattermost/mattermost-developer-documentation/site/content/blog/2020-03-16-advanced-git-tbilisi-free-university.md

 In git, the idea is similar.
 Given one or more commits -- anywhere in the tree -- apply those same changes to my current ref.
 Why would you want to do that?

-At Mattermost, master is our development branch.
-Every two months we [release a new version](https://developers.mattermost.com/contribute/getting-started/branching/) of Mattermost that branches off master.
+At Mattermost, `master` is our development branch.
+Every two months we [release a new version](https://developers.mattermost.com/contribute/getting-started/branching/) of Mattermost that branches off `master`.
 Our release team begins to qualify this release, inevitably finding issues.
-We first fix the bugs in master, and then cherry-pick those changes back to the release branch.
+We first fix the bugs in `master`, and then cherry-pick those changes back to the `release` branch.
 Of course, there are lots of different ways of using Git to handle releases, but this is the strategy we use at Mattermost.

 ![image](/blog/2020-03-16-advanced-git-tbilisi-free-university/branching-overview.png)